-- 2. Content: Types of items requiring marking include, but are not limited to, the following: - a.
+- a.
+Give particular attention to information on concealed elements that would be difficult to identify or measure and record later. - b.
+Accurately record information in an understandable drawing technique. - c.
+Record data as soon as possible after obtaining it.
+Record and check the markup before enclosing concealed installations. - 2.
+Content: Types of items requiring marking include, but are not limited to, the following: - a.
 Dimensional changes to Drawings. - b.
 Revisions to details shown on Drawings. - c.
 Depths of foundations below first floor. - d.
 Locations and depths of underground utilities. - e.
 Revisions to routing of piping and conduits. - f.
 Revisions to electrical circuitry. - g.
 Actual equipment locations. - h.
 Duct size and routing. - i.
 Locations of concealed internal utilities. - j.
 Changes made by Change Order or Construction Change Directive. - k.
-Changes made following Owner's written orders. - 1.
+Changes made following Architect's written orders. - 1.
 Details not on the original Contract Drawings. - m.
 Field records for variable and concealed conditions. - n.
 Record information on the Work that is shown only schematically. - 3.
 Mark the Contract Drawings or Shop Drawings, whichever is most capable of showing actual physical conditions, completely and accurately.
 If Shop Drawings are marked, show cross-reference on the Contract Drawings. - 4.
 Mark record sets with erasable, red-colored pencil.
 Use other colors to distinguish between changes for different categories of the Work at same location. - 5.
 Mark important additional information that was either shown schematically or omitted from original Drawings. - 6.
 Note Construction Change Directive numbers, alternate numbers, Change Order numbers, and similar identification, where applicable. - B. Format: Identify and date each Record Drawing; include the designation "PROJECT RECORD DRAWING" in a prominent location. - 1.
-Record Prints: Organize Record Prints and newly prepared Record Drawings into manageable sets.
+Record Prints: Organize Record Prints into manageable sets.
 Bind each set with durable paper cover sheets.
-Include identification on cover sheets. - 2.
-Identification: As follows: - a.
-Project name. - b.
-Date. - c.
-Designation "PROJECT RECORD DRAWINGS." - d.
-Name of Architect. - e.
-Name of Contractor.
+Include identification on cover sheets.